vamsi-bhavani/vb-aws-course/7. AWS S3/README.md

 ----
 ### Presigned URLs in AWS S3

-**Presigned URLs:** URLs that grant temporary access to download or upload a specific S3 object with a specified expiration time.
+**Presigned URLs:** URLs that grant temporary access to download a specific S3 object with a specified expiration time.

 ### Lab Session - Working with Presigned URLs in AWS S3
  **Generate Presigned URL (Download):**